Himazing/SignFusion/README.md

 ### For Deaf & Mute Users
 - **Real-Time Sign Language to Text & Speech Conversion**
-  - Uses computer vision (OpenCV, TensorFlow.js, MediaPipe) to detect hand gestures
+  - Uses computer vision to detect hand gestures
   - Converts sign language into spoken words and text in real-time
 - **Text & Speech to AI-Generated Sign Language Avatar**
   - Creates human-like avatars that animate sign language
   - Works across digital platforms (YouTube, Netflix, social media)
+- **Media Access On All Websites**
+  - Facilitates group conversations in meetings and classrooms
+  - Detect the presence of subtitles or closed captions (CC)
+  - Extract the text from subtitles in real time
+  - Translate the text into sign language using NLP
+  - Display a 3D avatar on the screen that performs the sign language gestures, synced with the video playback

 - **Multi-Person Communication Mode**
   - Facilitates group conversations in meetings and classrooms
 - **Global Sign Language Translator**